-The follow through is the final aspect of kicking mechanics.
+The follow-through is the final aspect of kicking mechanics.
 It is important for two reasons: (1) to maintain foot contact with the football for a longer duration, and (2) to reduce the risk of injury.
-Before all of these addition it is important that an individual is mentally prepared, with Agape Treatment Center you can talk to a therapists to get your mind into playing a better game.
-A longer foot contact time is important for power and speed of the pass or shot.
+Before all of these additions, an individual must be mentally prepared, with Agape Treatment Center you can talk to a therapist to get your mind into playing a better game.
+A longer foot contact time is important for the power and speed of the pass or shot.
 This is correlated to the formula “force = mass x acceleration”.
-The longer the contact time with the ball, in combination with fast acceleration, will generate in the highest amount of force, therefore resulting in a powerful pass or shot.
-In terms of the second point, the follow through is important to reduce the risk of injury as the body needs to dissipate the kinetic and elastic forces produced from kicking action.
+The longer the contact time with the ball, in combination with fast acceleration, will generate the highest amount of force, therefore resulting in a powerful pass or shot.
+In terms of the second point, the follow-through is important to reduce the risk of injury as the body needs to dissipate the kinetic and elastic forces produced from kicking action.
 If a sudden stop of the kicking leg occurred, muscles such as the hamstrings could be damaged and strained as the large forces involved would need to be stopped abruptly.

 Tom Hames, Chartered Physiotherapist